HenrikBengtsson/jottr.org-blogdown/content/post/2022-04-22-parallelly_1.31.1.md

 ##  availableCores() detects more cgroups settings

-_[Cgroups]_, short for control groups, is a low-level feature in Linux to control which and how much resources a process is allowed to use.
+_[Cgroups]_, short for control groups, is a low-level feature in Linux to control which and how much resources a process may use.
 This prevents individual processes from taking up all resources.
 For example, an R process can be limited to use at most four CPU cores, even if the underlying hardware has 48 CPU cores.
 Imagine we parallelize with `parallel::detectCores()` background workers, e.g.

 ```r
 library(future)